 Warrior Mom Lisa sent me her story, and I wanted to share it with you as an example of how physical trauma either during or after birth can lead to postpartum depression or postpartum PTSD.
 Please note this story includes a very scary and difficult delivery aftermath, so if you are sensitive right now it would be best to skip it. -Katherine]

 Dear Dr. P.,

-I laboured for 28 hours on August 22, 2011, and did everything you and your colleagues asked of me in order to have the VBAC (vaginal birth after c-section) I so badly wanted.
-I had delivered my first baby only 19 months prior by emergency c-section, and I really wanted daughter #2 to be born vaginally so that I would have an easier recovery and be able to care for my newborn and my toddler.
+I labored for 28 hours on August 22, 2011, and did everything you and your colleagues asked of me in order to have the VBAC (vaginal birth after c-section) I so badly wanted.
+I had delivered my first baby only 19 months prior by emergency c-section, and I really wanted my second daughter to be born vaginally so that I would have an easier recovery and be able to care for my newborn and my toddler.

-I got the message … go fast.
+I got the message: Go fast.
 I was okay with that; I wanted to meet my new baby.
 I pushed for 40 minutes and you said the perineum was really holding, that next push, I’d need an episiotomy.
 I wanted no part of that so I really went for the next push and out my beautiful daughter came.

 I never got to see a doctor again, and never got to ask any questions.
 Off I was sent to my house with my gorgeous, healthy daughter and my toddler waiting for me at home.
 What was to come was six weeks of total incontinence, a horrified look in the mirror at my mutilated body that had been poorly repaired, and daily bleeding until I was 13 weeks postpartum, at which point I passed a chunk of placental tissue the size of a chicken egg.

 I felt that I was continually letting my children down.
 I hated myself as I wasn’t the mom I wanted to be.
 I was diagnosed with postpartum depression and still fight, six months postpartum, to heal from that.
 And today, six months later, after the specialist I was referred to turned out to be the very doctor who walked out on me after my delivery, I have to heal now from the repair surgery I finally had.

-This is not your fault, but you could have helped me more than you did and all you had to do was slow down.
+This is not your fault, but you could have helped me more than you did, and all you had to do was slow down.
 Please don’t rush mom’s deliveries.
 Please check on us after the baby is born.
 Please say sorry when I tell you what happened, even if it’s just that you’re sorry that I’ve been through hell when I should have been so happy.
-It would mean so much.